1998 Westside Middle School shooting: Mitchell Johnson

-Mitchell Johnson was born August 11, 1984, in Rochester, Minnesota to Gretchen and Scott Johnson.
+Mitchell Scott Johnson was born August 11, 1984, in Rochester, Minnesota, to Gretchen and Scott Johnson.
 When Mitchell was seven, his parents divorced, and he and his brother moved with their mother to Jonesboro, Arkansas.
-His mother soon remarried to Terry Woodward, an inmate at the prison where she was employed as a Correctional Officer.
+His mother soon remarried to Terry Woodard, an inmate at the prison where she was employed as a Correctional Officer.
 Johnson had a good relationship with his stepfather and brother, and adults who remembered him described him as being quiet and respectful.
-He was a former member of the Central Baptist Church youth choir, later joining the youth group at the Revival Tabernacle Church, in Jonesboro.
+He was a former member of the Central Baptist Church youth choir, later joining the youth group at the Revival Tabernacle Church, Jonesboro.

 Following the shooting, Johnson's attorney claimed that he had been sexually abused when he was 6 and 7 years old by a "family member of the daycare where he was placed".
 One year before the shooting, Mitchell, then aged 12, was charged with molesting a 3-year-old girl while visiting southern Minnesota with his family.
 However, the record of the case was expunged because of Mitchell's age.

 Johnson's later legal troubles

 On January 1, 2007, Johnson was arrested by the ATF after a traffic stop in Fayetteville, Arkansas, on misdemeanor charges of carrying a weapon, a loaded 9 mm pistol, and possession of 21.2 g of marijuana.
 Though the van that Johnson was riding in was registered to him, the driver was 22-year-old Justin Trammell.
 Trammell and Johnson reportedly met at Alexander Youth Services Correctional Facility in Alexander, Arkansas, where Trammell was incarcerated after pleading guilty to the 1999 crossbow murder of his father, a crime committed when Trammell was 15.
 The pair were roommates and provided officers with the same Fayetteville address.
 Trammell was cited for careless driving and released.
 Johnson was arrested for possession of marijuana and a loaded weapon and later released on a $1,000 bond.
-He appeared in court on January 26, 2007, at the Washington County, Arkansas courthouse.
+He appeared in court on January 26, 2007, at the Washington County, Arkansas, courthouse.

 Johnson was indicted by a federal grand jury on October 24, 2007, for possession of a firearm while either using or addicted to a controlled substance.
 The US Attorney's Office for the Western District of Arkansas reported that Johnson pleaded not guilty and was released on a $5,000 bond.
 Johnson's trial began on January 28, 2008.
 After two days of testimony from the prosecution and the defense witnesses, Johnson was found guilty on a charge of possessing a weapon while being a drug user.
 In February 2008, just days after his conviction, Johnson was arrested again for possession of marijuana at the convenience store at which he worked and on suspicion of using a stolen credit card.